 by Calvin Sellers on 09/09/13 at 9:27 pm

-Designing effective graphics for mobile devices is a challenge.
-Graphics on mobile are different from desktop devices.
+Designing graphics for mobile devices is a challenge compared to desktop devices.
 Designers need to understand the complexities of working with mobile technology.
-Here are six ways to make your graphics work on mobile devices.
+Here are six ways to make your graphics work well on mobile devices.

 1. Design for Multiple Resolutions

 When you design graphics for a mobile device, you have to consider that the screens are smaller than the large desktop monitors you’re used to designing for.
 Those large monitors usually display graphics at 1920 x 1200 and higher.